pypa/setuptools/docs/userguide/development_mode.rst

   whose names coincidentally match installed packages may take precedence in :doc:`Python's import system <python:reference/import>`.
   Users are encouraged to avoid such scenarios [#cwd]_.
+- Setuptools will try to give the right precedence to modules in an editable install.
+  However this is not always an easy task.
+If you have a particular order in ``sys.path`` or some specific import precedence that needs to be respected, the editable installation as supported by Setuptools might not be able to fulfil this requirement, and therefore it might not be the right tool for your use case.

 .. attention::
    Editable installs are **not a perfect replacement for regular installs**